 Growing Burdock

-Indoor Sowing: Cold Stratification and then sow seeds in Spring.
+Indoor Sowing: Cold Stratification and then direct sow seeds in Spring.

 Direct Sowing: Autumn.

-- Seeds should be stratified first and then sown directly in spring after all danger of frost has passed.
+- For indoor sowing, the seeds should be stratified first and then sown directly in spring after all danger of frost has passed.
+Alternatively the seeds can be direct sown in Autumn without cold stratification and germination will then take place the following Spring.

-- Stratify the seeds in moist peat moss in the refrigerator for 90 days.
+- For indoor sowing, first cold stratify the seeds in the fridge for 90 days.
+This mimics winter.